PowFPS1/WiiMedic/README.md

 - **NAND caching** — report generator no longer re-runs the full NAND scan if you already ran it from the menu
 - **Priiloader info cached** — system info collects brick protection data once and reuses it, eliminating redundant ISFS I/O cycles
 - **8KB stack buffer made static** — avoids a large stack frame in the report generator
-- **Code cleaned up** — removed formal dividers and corporate-style comments throughout, reads more like a person wrote it

 full changelog at the bottom if you want all the details.